aleks279/site_marker_assessment/README.md

 - Include Technical Documentation about your changes.
 - Update the front-end with UX for sharing a project/report/document with other users.
+- Refactor!
+No application is perfect and this one is no exception.
+Refactors welcome, leave comments so we know why.

 ## Getting Started